Jiaying-Wu/Cloud-Azure/Azure_DataScientist_Associate/README.md

 `DS08_Python_while` contains notes for Module 8: Iterate through code blocks by using the while statement.

+`DS09_Python_list` contains notes for Module 9: Manage a sequence of data by using Python lists.

 ### Trophy 2: Create machine learning models

 ### Trophy 3: Build AI solutions with Azure Machine Learning